farhi-rs/android-glassmorphismfactory/README.md

 # android-glassmorphismfactory
-Applying Glassmorphism effect now is no nightmare using our library GlassmorphismFactory.
+Applying Glassmorphism effect now in your Android project is no nightmare using our library GlassmorphismFactory.

 Infact, now it's easy as pressing a button.